bbauska/LFS173x/README.md

 capability in its mobile app that makes verifying the user on support calls way more secure.

-## Collaborating in the Aries Community {#collaborating-in-the-aries-community .unnumbered}
+## Collaborating in the Aries Community

 As a developer building applications that use/embed Aries frameworks, we recommend you join the regular [Aries Working Group